HadesArchitect/JsonSchemaBundle/README.md

 Symfony bundle for Justin Rainbow's JsonSchema library: https://github.com/justinrainbow/json-schema.
 Offers symfony services instead of classic-style $validator = new Validator();

 **WARNING!
-Bundle now in development, don't use in production environment!**
+Bundle now in development, not for use in production environment!**

 ```
 A PHP Implementation for validating `JSON` Structures against a given `Schema`.